parklab/MSIprofiler/README.md

 - Detect whether the reads covering each allele of the input germline heterozygous SNP also contain MS repeats that are present in the reference set.
 This step is applied across all input SNPs to both the normal and the tumor/case samples using the input bam files.
 - Compare the distribution of MS lengths (i.e. read length distributions) in the normal and tumor/case samples using the Kolmogorov-Smirnov test.

-To calculate haplotype-specific MSI, the parameter "mode" needs to be set to 'both' or 'phased'.
+To calculate haplotype-specific MSI, the parameter "mode" needs to be set to 'phased'.

 The bed files containing the heterozygous SNPs in 0-based coordinates need to have the following columns: chr, start, end, ref and alt.
 For instance, an entry would look like:
 7	20607	20608	A	G

 ### Example of output
-10	52539934	C	52539942	10,10,10,10	10,10,10,10,10,10,10,10,10,10,10	1.0
+22	16116649	AGAAGAAG	3	8	0.3	G	16116721	8,8,8,8,8,8	8,8,8,8,8,8,8	1.0
 The columns correspond to:
 1. chromosome
 2. start of the MS repeat (0-based)
+3. microsatellite repeat
+4. microsatellite repeat motif length
+5. microsatellite length in the reference genome
+6. GC contents in the flanking regions in the reference genome (2000 bases)
-3. SNP allele
+7. SNP allele
-4. SNP start (0-based)
+8. SNP start (0-based)
-5. length of the MS repeat in the normal/control sample
+9. length of the MS repeats detected in the normal/control sample
-6. length of the MS repeat in the tumor/case sample
+10. length of the MS repeats detected in the tumor/case sample
-7. Kolmogorov-Smirnov P value
+11. Kolmogorov-Smirnov P value

 ## Detection of MSI (unphased) by comparing read-length distributions across both alleles

 MSIprofiler detecs MSI directly from the sequencing data without considering phasing information in a similar manner as the experimental assays customarily used for MSI detection (e.g. capillary sequencing-based fragment length assay).
-To this aim, the length of a given repeat present in the reference set is measured using the reads from both the normal and tumor/case samples.
+To this aim, the lengths of a given repeat present in the reference set are measured using the reads from both the normal and tumor/case samples.
 Next, the Kolmogorov-Smirnov test is used to test for a significant difference in the distributions.
 These steps are applied across all MS repeats in the reference set sufficiently covered by the sequencing data (default is 10 reads).

-To calculate haplotype-specific MSI, the parameter "mode" needs to be set to 'both' or 'unphased'.
+In this case, the parameter "mode" needs to be set to 'unphased'.

-The bed files containing the heterozygous SNPs in 0-based coordinates need to have the following columns: chr, start, end, ref and alt.
-For instance, an entry would look like:
-7	20607	20608	A	G

 ### Example of output
-1	143256761	143256771	AACAACAACAA	3	11	11,11,11,11,11,11,11,11	11,11,11,11,11,11,11,11,11	1.0	high
+22	16138703	16138712	ACAAGACAAG	5	10	0.4	10,10,10,10,10,10	10,10,10,10,10,10,10,10,10,10,10,10	1.0	high
 The columns correspond to:
 1. chromosome
 2. start of the MS repeat (0-based)